Stuycs-K/final-project-8-jiangj-nadeemr/WORKLOG.md

 Worked on the mouseClicked method but it didn't work, going to try to figure out why even though I click on a specific token, it only moves one specific token.
 Also was able to start new methods for new ideas with the turn based mechanics.

+### 5/29/2023 HW

+Finished the turn based mechanics and was able to swap between users once a move was made.

 ## Raihan N

 ### 5/22/2023